 Ribét Academy offers a comprehensive and rigorous Visual Art curriculum.
 Our Art faculty members are all professional artists as well as teachers and as such recognize the importance of critical thinking and analysis within the study of art.
-An inter-disciplinary approach is presented by integrating basic critical thinking with studio art and art history.
-This helps students learn how art is defined culturally, historically, socially, politically and aesthetically.
-Mrs. Weiner’s goal is teaching students to “not just make pretty pictures but realize that they can say something with their art.”
+An interdisciplinary approach is presented by integrating basic critical thinking with studio art and art history.
+This helps students learn how art is defined culturally, historically, socially, politically, and aesthetically.
+Mr. Danenberg’s goal is to teach students to “not just make pretty pictures but realize that they can say something with their art.”

 The High School Visual Art program at Ribét Academy is well known and respected with approximately ten percent of the graduating class moving on to study Fine Art at the university level.